lavi324/nginx-ingress-controller-setup/README.md

 Create a Helm directory with the Chart.yaml and the frontend app kubernetes file.
 Add the Jenkinsfile (CI pipeline).
 Add a directory with the Jenkins pod agent's docker file (to ensure that in the pipeline each agent pod starts with all tools already installed).
+Add a scripts directory and insert the increment tags script.